Disclosure: DarkSquares is our product. We mention it where relevant to the topic. Readers should weigh our perspective accordingly.

 - After each AI game, run the analysis and look for your three most instructive moments, not just the biggest blunders.

 For calculation training, playing blindfold games against a weak engine (level 1 to 3) forces you to maintain a mental board, which directly strengthens the working memory load you'll face in calculation-heavy positions.
-The dedicated visualization module isolates that skill outside of a full game.
+The dedicated DarkSquares visualization module isolates that skill outside of a full game.

 Using AI to fix specific weaknesses